chanbengz/sustcsc-rs/README.md

 \text{error} = \sum_{i=0}^{n-1} \left| s_i - \hat{s}_i \right| = 0
 $$

+This part will be run within 30 mins.
 The bonus points directly go to your final score.

 ## Submission